FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 with Section 103 of the Local Government Act, 2001, as amended by the

-Local Government Reform Act, 2014, subject to the following amendments:--- **23**
+Local Government Reform Act, 2014, subject to the following amendments:
+---
+**23**

 **Schedule of Amendments:** **Decrease/Increase Expenditure**